 The Board has designated Messrs.
-Robert A. Davidson, William M. Legg and Alan J. Zakon as nominees for election as Class I Directors of the Company at the Annual Meeting (each a "Nominee").
-Each Nominee currently serves as a Class I Director.
-If elected, each Nominee will serve until the expiration of his term at the Annual Meeting of the Company's stockholders in 2011 and until his successor is elected and qualified or until his earlier death, resignation or removal from office.
+Fred A. Allardyce and John H. Morris as nominees for election as Class II Directors of the Company at the Annual Meeting (each a "Nominee").
+Each Nominee currently serves as a Class II Director.
+If elected, each Nominee will serve until the expiration of his term at the Annual Meeting of the Company's stockholders in 2012 and until his successor is elected and qualified or until his earlier death, resignation or removal from office.

 Each Nominee has indicated his willingness to serve as a member of the Board, if elected.
-If, for any reason not presently known, any of Messrs.
-Davidson, Legg or Zakon are unable or unwilling to serve if elected, your proxy card/ballot may be voted for the election in his stead of a substitute nominee designated by the Board or a committee thereof, unless the proxy withholds authority to vote for the Nominee.
+If, for any reason not presently known, either of Messrs.
+Allardyce or Morris are unable or unwilling to serve if elected, your proxy card/ballot may be voted for the election in his stead of a substitute nominee designated by the Board or a committee thereof, unless the proxy withholds authority to vote for the Nominee.

-Assuming the presence of a quorum, to be elected, a Nominee must receive the affirmative vote of the holders of a plurality of the shares of Common Stock voted on Proposal I, in person or by proxy, at the 2008 Annual Meeting.
+Assuming the presence of a quorum, to be elected, a Nominee must receive the affirmative vote of the holders of a plurality of the shares of Common Stock voted on Proposal I, in person or by proxy, at the 2009 Annual Meeting.
 Unless otherwise instructed or unless authority to vote is withheld, the enclosed proxy card/ballot will be voted for the election of each of the Nominees.